nhsx/open-source-fhir-server/README.md

 ROQR (pronounced 'rocker') is an open source fhir server which is being built by the Yorkshire and Humber Care Record (YHCR) project team as part of their work with the [NHS England Local Health and Care Record Exampler](https://www.england.nhs.uk/publication/local-health-and-care-record-exemplars/) (LHCRE) programme.
 The name ROQR reflects the stack of open source software and health care interoperability standards that the server has been built upon, namely:

 [Fast Healthcare Interoperable Resources - FHIR](https://fhir.hl7.org.uk)
+Fast Healthcare Interoperability Resources is a standard describing data formats and elements and an application programming interface for exchanging electronic health records.
+The standard was created by the Health Level Seven International health-care standards organization.

-[Quick and Easy Web API Development - QEWD-Up](https://github.com/robtweed/qewd/tree/master/up)
+[Quick and Easy Web API Development - QEWD-Up](https://github.com/robtweed/qewd/tree/master/up) A fast-track route to Building APIs built on top of Node.js

 [YottaDB](https://yottadb.com)
+YottaDB is a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database platform built upon a proven database engine that enhances simplicity, security, stability and scalability.

 [Docker](https://www.docker.com)
+Docker is a set of coupled software-as-a-service and platform-as-a-service products that use operating-system-level virtualization to develop and deliver software in packages called containers.

-ROQR is being developed in accordance with a series of [technical papers](https://yhcr.org/downloads/) produced by the YHCR.
+ROQR is being developed in accordance to a series of [technical papers](https://yhcr.org/downloads/) produced by the [YHCR](https://yhcr.org).
 Each design paper describes a set of "model" software components and architectures that, when realised, can enable health and social care organisations to share data using [FHIR](https://www.hl7.org/fhir/STU3/).

 ROQR is very much a work in progress and will keep evolving in step with both the LHCRE and YHCR programmes.
 The overall aim, however, is that the server will provide an out of the box, open source solution to health and social care organisations who require the ability to share data using FHIR.
+It is very much hoped that the code base here will be developed by clinicians, engineers, architects and healthcare interoperability standards bodies.

 ---

 # Current Features
-The source code available here is pre-alpha and very much under development - this is a working an active project, however.
+The source code available here is pre-alpha and very much under development - this is an active, working project that is subject to (hopefully) frequent change.
 At the time of writing, the server supports:

 * A local FHIR store/repository
 * Resource creation and reads for FHIR [Encounter](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Encounter-1), [Patient](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1), [Practitioner](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Practitioner-1), [Organization](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1) resources.